How Flax Seeds are the Fish Substitute for Vegans

-Flax seed has greater amount of lignans,that is up to 800 times more in any plant food.
+Flax seed has a greater amount of lignans, that is up to 800 times more in any plant food.
 Lignans are natural anti-cancer compounds which block the formation of enzymes involved in hormone metabolism and stop the growth and spread of tumor cells.

 Use of lignans in adolescence reduces the risk of breast cancer.

-Flax contains little amount of cyanide compounds,but heat breaks down these compounds.
-Our body has the capacity to neutralize certain amount of cyanide.
+Flax contains little amount of cyanide compounds, certain amount but heat breaks down these compounds.
+Our body has the capacity a certain amount of cyanide.